 Refugee Council works with thousands of refugees and people seeking asylum each year.
 We provide crisis advice and practical support, to help refugees integrate into their new communities and offer mental health counselling to help them come to terms with the trauma so many of them have experienced.
 We are the only organisation providing a national service in support of refugee children and young people who arrive in the UK alone.

-Covid-19 will make this Christmas very different for us all.
-Not least for refugees, who face the winter alone, in poverty and uncertain about their future.
-There are lots of ways that you can get involved and help make a difference in the lives of the most vulnerable refugees this winter, from donating to campaigning.
+Now more than ever refugees and people seeking safety in the UK face uncertainty and isolation.
+They need your help in these extremely challenging times.
+There are lots of ways that you can get involved and help make a difference in the lives of the most vulnerable refugees, from donating to campaigning.